shaunography/snotra/README.md

 - EC2 transit gateway attachments should be tagged
 - EC2 transit gateway route tables should be tagged
 - EC2 network interfaces should be tagged
+- "Secrets Manager secrets should have automatic rotation enabled",
+- "Secrets Manager secrets configured with automatic rotation should rotate successfully",
+- "Remove unused Secrets Manager secrets",
+- "Secrets Manager secrets should be rotated within a specified number of days",

 ## results JSON
 The results JSON file that Snotra produces is in the following format: